For The Love of Pete

 Then another.

-I lifted the last gift off the table, a silk sack of red and green stripes, dangling it by its satin ribbons with one finger.
-Chatter broke out.
-Everyone had moved on to speculating about Donna, one of the graphic designers who had gotten the ticket with the number one and wondering what she would do as the last go round.
+Everyone had moved on to speculating about Donna, one of the graphic designers who had gotten the slip of paper with the number one and wondering what she would do as the last go round.

 But Donna was a die-hard Red Sox fan, often stating that fact was stamped on both her birth and marriage certificates.
 The way her hubby, a good-natured bloke, was holding onto the season tickets for next year, she was keeping the gift no one had the heart to take away from her all night.